Evidence of Instructional Impact

 Patrick K., ESL Teacher Assistant

 My name is June, and I had the opportunity to work with Dr. Akay for two summers while serving as a Peer Mentor during the Newcomer Youth Summer Academy (NYSA) at the IRC.
 What stood out to me was Dr. Akay's constant attentiveness to the well-being of students and staff alike.
 She consistently provided encouragement and words of affirmation for young students, as well as genuine, individualized appreciation for staff members' contributions.
 She knew every person's name at NYSA, and I was always amazed at how she could make meaningful connections with people from any background, age group, or temperament.
 She worked hard to be approachable and dependable for students, who needed consistency above all.
 She set the standard for any professional needing to serve as a reliable, positive role model for kids.
 Our work together made a difference in students' expectations of classrooms and educators, in the best way.
 I felt more confident in supporting multilingual learners after hearing from Dr. Akay.
 She taught me how to employ culturally responsive strategies and trauma-informed practices while simultaneously celebrating students' strengths.
 She supported me as a Peer Mentor and beyond, and I’m grateful to have had the opportunity to work with her.
+June G., Mentor

-I had the pleasure of working with Mehtap Akay during her tenure as Education Manager at New Jersey Office of Refugees (NJOR), where she consistently demonstrated exceptional leadership, strategic thinking, and a deep commitment to inclusive and quality education.
+I had the pleasure of working with Mehtap Akay during her tenure as Education Manager at the New Jersey Office of Refugees (NJOR), where she consistently demonstrated exceptional leadership, strategic thinking, and a deep commitment to inclusive and quality education.
 In her role, Mehtap effectively led education programs from planning through implementation, ensuring alignment with organizational goals and community needs.
 She brought a strong ability to translate educational policy and program frameworks into practical, impactful initiatives, while maintaining high standards of accountability and learning outcomes.
-Her work was marked by thoughtful coordination within the NJOR team, partners and stakeholders, fostering collaboration and trust across diverse environments.
+Her work was marked by thoughtful coordination within the NJOR team, partners, and stakeholders, fostering collaboration and trust across diverse environments.

-Mehtap’s strengths lie not only in her technical expertise in education management, but also in her people-centered approach.
+Mehtap’s strengths lie not only in her technical expertise in education management but also in her people-centered approach.
 She mentored team members with clarity and empathy, encouraged innovation, and navigated challenges with professionalism and resilience.
 Her attention to detail, combined with a strategic mindset, made her a reliable and respected leader within the organization.
 I confidently recommend Mehtap Akay for leadership roles in education, program management, or policy-oriented settings.
 She would be an asset to any organization committed to advancing equitable and effective education systems.

 Jasmine Maharjan, RCA Payments Coordinator